mderosa/nimcram/README.md

 # Introduction
-This is a set of small but very functional tools suitable for in small to medium sized projects.
+This is a set of small, functional tools suitable for use in small to medium sized projects.

 # Db-extract
 ## Overview